 Arguments based on historical narrative

 Omitted variable bias occurs if the BoE rate reacted only to short-term shocks or cycles that were common to all countries.
 However, the high frequency of BoE rate changes does not suggest systematic simultaneity with global economic cycles and the policies of other central banks.
 During this period, the BoE changed its rate every two months on average, while, for example, the Bank of France – the second most important central bank – changed its rate once a year (Bazot, Bordo & Monnet 2016).
 Furthermore, if relative purchasing power parity holds under the gold standard and BoE rate changes are linked to a global cycle in inflation rates, we should not observe a deviation of the exchange rate from mint parity: inflation and nominal interest rates should evolve in a similar way across gold standard countries, and the exchange rates remain fixed.
-Results in Figures 1 & 2 showed the contrary, and should be interpreted as evidence that – at least in the short-term – exchange rate movements were driven by financial arbitrage rather than a global cycle.
+Results in Figures 1 & 2 showed the contrary, and should be interpreted as evidence that – at least in the short-term – exchange-rate movements were driven by financial arbitrage rather than a global cycle.

 As for reverse causality between central bank policy decisions, several authors have shown that the BoE was first to move its rate among central banks (Lindert 1969, Eichengreen 1987, Morys 2013, Bazot et al. 2016).
 Archival evidence on the days of discount rate changes (as gathered during our research) further support the idea of a central bank time-tabling with an implicit hierarchy where London always met first.
-So the causality ran from England to other countries, with more frequent changes in the BoE rate than in anywhere else.
 A change in the interest rate of the Bank of England was not sufficient to lead to changes in the rates of other central banks.
 But it typically preceded them.
-A recent literature relies on this assumption (and provide numerous statistical evidence to support it) to identify monetary policy shocks in a number of countries (Jordà, Schularick and Taylor 2015, 2019).
-These authors call the trilemma instrument the identification that, in a fixed exchange rate regime, the interest rate of the leading central bank (England in the case of the classical gold standard) determines exogenously the interest rates of other central banks.

 Statistical robustness checks